 Many of their articles are bite-sized posts that reveal one or two hacks or a bulleted list of tips.

-Lifehacker needs not to rely on keywords to come up with click-worthy content ideas.
-They generate a treasure trove of blog topics by simply asking their audience what they want to read.
+Lifehacker doesn’t rely on keywords to come up with click-worthy content ideas.
+Instead, they generate a treasure trove of blog topics by asking their audience what they want to read.

-Despite the fact that countless SEO tools and idea-generating tools exist, website owners still have a difficult time coming up with topics that draw in traffic and keep their audience engaged.
+Despite countless SEO and idea-generating tools, website owners still have difficulty finding topics that draw in traffic and keep their audience engaged.

-That’s because we – yes, myself included – often overcomplicate the process.
+That’s because we – myself included – often overcomplicate the process.

 We try to guess what our readers want.
-We dig into the search data to see which keywords get the most volume.
-We try to imitate the content our competitors are creating.
+First, we dig into the search data to see which keywords get the most volume.
+Then, we try to imitate the content our competitors are creating.

-Really, your readers will often tell you exactly what they want.
-They are most likely to do this if you ask.
+Your readers will often tell you exactly what they want.
+All you need to do is ask.

 If you have an existing presence on social media, you can easily reach out to your target audience to get their input on what topics they are interested in.